mukil/dm4-sign-up/README.md

 *   Optionally: If the email based confirmation workflow is used a "Passwort reset" workflow is available

 **Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.

+Each "Sign-up Plugin Configuration" topic allows you to control 13 settings to adapt the sign-up process to your look & needs..

 ## Requirements